 Sociology looks beyond individualistic perspectives to larger social patterns and processes.
-You will receive training in the methods of social research and theories of social organizations and social change and be prepared for graduate studies, leadership, and service in areas such as criminal justice, law, education, industry, human services, government, journalism, and non-profit organizations.
-Our criminology track allows you to explore the causes and controls of crime, deviance, and delinquency.
+You will receive training in the methods of social research and theories of social organizations and social change and be prepared for graduate studies, leadership, and service in areas such as law, education, tech, human services, government, journalism, and community organizations.

-The curriculum imparts to students an understanding of society and culture as it is organized in various social institutions and provides training in the methods and theories of social research.
-Faculty work with students on research in such areas as globalization, social mapping, gender issues, culture and diversity, and various types of criminal and deviant behavior.
+The curriculum imparts to students an understanding of society and culture as it is organized in various social institutions and highlights the qualitative and quantitative approaches to social research.
+Faculty work with students on research in areas such as technology & society, social issues in AI, an social media, gender issues, social inequalities, and various types of social deviance.

 Sociology majors graduate with a variety of capacities that are valuable in today’s world, including: